arunchow/Workday-Scheduler/README.md

 # Workday-Scheduler
+# Dated: 10-25-2020
+# Author: AC
+# Usage jQuery, BootStrap, HTML and CSS.
+# Project objective: Create a wokrload scheduler using jquery and bootstrap
 # Acceptance Criteria
 GIVEN I am using a daily planner to create a schedule WHEN I open the planner